merkle-open/NitroNetSitecore/docs/installation.md

 ## Installation

 ### Preconditions
-You need a own Nitro Project as precondition of this installation manuel.
+Its important to have a Nitro Project as precondition of this installation manual.
 Please follow the beautiful guide of Nitro: [Link](https://github.com/namics/generator-nitro/)

 ### Step 1 - Install Sitecore
-Please install a basicly Sitecore version on your local machine and create a Visual Studio Project (a clear ASP.Net MVC Solution) around of this.
+Please install a Sitecore System on your local machine and create a Visual Studio Project (a clear ASP.Net MVC Solution) around of this.
 As a Sitecore Developer you know what I mean. :)

 ### Step 2 - Install NitroNet for Sitecore